Language selection

 Technical information

 MDF is produced in thicknesses ranging from ¼ inch to 1½ inches.
-Larger panel sizes can be produced, but panels are typically cut to 4x8 feet for retail purposes.
+Larger panel sizes can be produced, but panels are typically cut to 4x8 feet sheets for retail purposes.
 The panels have smooth surfaces suitable for direct painting, printing or laminating.

 Date modified: